Our Festival of Ageing ran from 2nd - 15th July 2018 and was a great success.

-Running from 2nd to 15th July, the fortnight set out to bring people aged over 50 together to try something new, meet other people, make friends and have a good time.
+Running from 2nd - 15th July 2018, the fortnight set out to bring people aged over 50 together to try something new, meet other people, make friends and have a good time.

 Feedback on the festival included the following comments from participants, organisers and supporters:

 Doreen Martin (right, with her friend Pat Lamb, left), from Gorton, ran an afternoon tea for fifty people as part of the festival.
 She said: “These events encourage people to get together and have a real community spirit.
 With something like an afternoon tea, it’s like sitting round a family table”.

 Jackie Greenfield, from Saddleworth, whose stroke survivor choir sang at the festival finale said: “It’s an opportunity to publicise all the different things people can get involved in.
 Hopefully away from some of the stereotypes.
 I retired last year and although I am quite active and have a lot of social networks, I haven’t found it easy.
 Doing things and having other people around is a really good thing, even when you are quite connected.”